Note: This product is no longer available.

 Designer: Antonio Citterio

-In 1981 he began working on architecture and interiors, establishing a multi-disciplinary architecture and design studio with experience ranging from architecture to corporate design, comprising total creative directing for a mixed range of international clients.
+In 1981 he also starts working on architecture and interiors, establishing a multi-disciplinary architecture and design studio with experience ranging from architecture to corporate design comprising total creative directing for a mixed range of international clients.

-Antonio Citterio received the Golden Compass Award in 1987 and 1995.
-He lives and works in Milan.View other products by Antonio Citterio
+Antonio Citterio lives and works in Milan.View other products by Antonio Citterio

 Vitra has manufactured furniture designs by Charles & Ray Eames and George Nelson since 1957.
 Building on this foundation, Vitra has developed a wide range of furnishings for the office, for the home and for public spaces in collaboration with progressive designers.
 Yet Vitra is more than just a design-oriented manufacturing company.
 The name also stands for the Vitra Design Museum, for a collection of modern furniture and its accompanying archive, for workshops and publications on topics of design, and for an architectural concept that unites buildings by Frank Gehry, Nicholas Grimshaw, Zaha Hadid, Tadao Ando, Alvaro Siza, Herzog & de Meuron and SANAA at the Vitra Headquarters in Birsfelden (Switzerland) and on the Vitra Campus in Weil am Rhein (Germany).